-The Sustainability Scholarship

-This scholarship is awarded to students who show passion and concern for our environment.

 The Impact Award

 The Coe College community values the ability each student has to make an impact on campus.
 This award recognizes this relationship the student has with the campus community.
 Eligible students are notified of the requirements to receive this award upon admission to the College.